-Dr. Granger taught New Testament, theology, and Greek for the University of Mobile, Samford Extension, Florida Baptist College, and New Orleans Seminary.
+Dr. Granger taught New Testament, Theology, and Greek for the University of Mobile, Samford University Extension, Florida Baptist College, and New Orleans Seminary.

 Michele is from Albany Ga.
 She is married to Andrew Smith.
 They have 3 daughters and 6 grandchildren.
 Michele

 graduated from Methodist University in Fayetteville, N.C., with an Associates of